-Arts And Crafts-Older Adults
+Arts And Crafts-Older Adults PASV 545 Non-Fee

-This is an introductory through advanced course in arts and crafts for older adults.
-The course will provide an opportunity for practical application, using diverse media and techniques, in the production of arts and crafts items for personal use and gifts.
-This course will explore the principles of art and its place in our culture as well as other cultures.
+This is an introductory through advanced course in arts and crafts for adults (55+).
+The course will provide an opportunity for practical application, using diverse media (digital or traditional) and techniques, in the production of decorative art items for personal use and gifts.
+This course will explore the principles of art design and its place in our culture as well as other cultures.
+The type and length of art project(s) is determined on a class-by-class basis.
+Projects may include flower arrangements, book art, printmaking, mosaics, calligraphy, needlework and textiles, wood work, cultural crafts, scrap crafts, and digital art.
 (FT)